solid/data-interoperability-panel/problems-and-goals.md

 These disparate entities may only be authorized to access or manipulate specific subsets of data.
 They’re also likely to have different needs based on different patterns of use.
 Because Solid uses a hierarchical resource model, this means that **any organizing scheme that we use for data in Solid must be designed with authorization as the common denominator**.
 The controller of data must authorize who and what can access that data, and we fail if they cannot do that in a way that provides rational compartmentalization through an intuitive experience.

 Take a common use case, where a Solid Pod is *controlled* by one person; i.e. Alice.
 The data stored inside of that Pod is Alice’s.
-As a controller of the Pod, Alice needs the ability to authorize other people, applications, and/or agents to access some or all of the data inside it.
+As a controller of the Pod, Alice needs the ability to authorize other agents (people and/or applications) to access some or all of the data inside it.

-When deciding whether to authorize another entity or application, to access data in her Pod, Alice is faced with five considerations:
+When deciding whether to authorize another person or application to access data in her Pod, Alice is faced with four considerations:

-1. Is this entity (person or agent) credible and trustworthy?
+1. Is this entity (person or application) credible and trustworthy?
-1. What client(s) do I trust them to use to access my data?
 1. What data should they be authorized to access?
 1. What level of access should they have?
 1. What will they use the data for?